Cleveland Employment Discrimination Attorney

 Proving illegal disparate impact discrimination first requires showing that the employer has an employment policy or practice that causes a significant disproportionately negative impact on employees based on race or some other relevant protected trait.
 If that showing is made, the employer will be liable unless it proves that the policy or practice is job-related for the position in question and consistent with business necessity.
 If the employer can satisfy its burden, the question of liability then focuses on whether there was a less discriminatory alternative that meets the employer’s business needs, and whether the employer refused to adopt it.

-Employment discrimination lawyers in Ohio
+Employment discrimination lawyer in Ohio

 In order to encourage employees to come forward, both Ohio and federal law provide strong protections against retaliation for employees who make good faith complaints of employment discrimination.
 The law also protects employees who participate in an investigation into employment discrimination, or who testify about workplace discrimination.
 Any negative action by the employer that might dissuade a reasonable employee from coming forward in the future is illegal retaliation.
 Examples include not only firing, but things like threats, demotions, or unfavorable performance reviews.